Sie sind hier

 Labs and Locations

-Cord Blood Registry is headquartered in San Bruno, California.
-CBR's 80,000 square foot laboratory is located in Tucson, Arizona.
+Cord Blood Registry is headquartered in South San Francisco, California.
+CBR owns their 80,000 square foot laboratory located in Tucson, Arizona.
 CBR's laboratory processes cord blood collections seven days a week, 365 days a year.
 The state-of-the-art facility has the capacity to store the stem cell samples of five million newborns.

 CBR Cord Blood Education Specialists are available 7 days a week (Monday - Friday 6 AM - 9 PM PST and Saturday - Sunday 6 AM - 4 PM PST) to respond to consumer inquiries.
 In addition, consumers may request to schedule a call with a CBR Cord Blood Education Specialist at a specific date and time.